GenkoKaradimov/SatoshisMarketplace/README.md

  5. Add email to profile (password recovering)
  6. Admin can configure fees for deposit, withdrawal and sell
  7. Platform to be locked as a store - users connot sell products
+ 8. View old version of product
+ 9. Move files from database to Blob storage (will be cheaper)

 ## Project Structure
 Solution contains 3 projects: